jessecallahan/cloudflare-project/README.md

 2) then 'npm run build'
 3) 'npm run start' to get recipes!

+[Here's](https://jessecallahan.github.io/cloudflare-project) the github pages site!
+(You might need addon/plugin that allows you to enable CORS)
 ## Specs

 Button makes api call, function using Math.Random() picks one of values